ss-jade/embeddedS-2023/Readme.md

-# Readme
+# Introduction
 This repository is developed to cover the embedded systems lecture at summer school in Jade University.

-## Issues to solve
-- [ ] TODO which version of beagles to buy
-- [ ] I prefer to use the beaglebone black wi-fi, if it is possible to connect them to Jade's internet
-- [ ] Otherwise the ethernet version is preferred to use with usb-internet sharing
-- [ ] Install in computer the PuTTY software and some bash option to use.
-- [ ] TODO Adding to day 1: https://linuxpropaganda.wordpress.com/2018/06/26/create-new-user-in-ubuntu-on-beaglebone-black/

-# day-1: Introduction to IoT systems and single-board computers (SBC)
+# Part-1: Introduction to IoT systems and single-board computers (SBC)
 ## Accessing to SBCs by USB

 To connect into the SBC, attach the USB cable into the PC.
 Then, open the terminal and type: